Whatsapp Icon

 • Mastectomy: This term refers to the surgical removal of one or both breasts, partially (segmental mastectomy) or completely (total mastectomy).
 In males, this is often the chosen treatment route.

-• Lumpectomy: Also known as a breast-conserving surgery, this procedure involves removing only the tumor and a small margin of surrounding tissue.
+• Lumpectomy: Also known as breast-conserving surgery, this procedure involves removing only the tumour and a small margin of surrounding tissue.

 • Radiation Therapy: The use of high-energy rays (like X-rays) to kill or damage cancer cells.
-This is a local treatment, usually targeting the area around the former tumor location.
+This is a local treatment, usually targeting the area around the former tumour location.

 • Hormone Therapy: Since some breast cancers grow in response to hormones, hormone therapy can help slow or stop their growth.
 Medications or surgery can lower hormone levels or block their effects.